Unity Mediation Table

 Dex limit

-There is an android limitation that prevents you from having more than 65536 methods when packaging your app plus dependencies.
-This problem typically arises when your app targets versions lower than 21.
+An Android limitation prevents you from having more than 65536 methods when you package your app plus dependencies.
+A limitation typically occurs when your app targets versions lower than Android API 21.
+Enable multidex to solve the problem, and add the following snippet to your launcherTemplate.gradle file.

 android {